August 28th, 2014 by jerry in Diet · 2 Comments

 “Cabbage is abundant in vitamin C and glutamine, a crystalline amino acid that has anti-inflammatory properties.
 A simple cabbage poultice reduces inflammation in joints and increases local circulation, relieving lymphatic congestion.
 It also draws out infected matter and toxins from the body.
 Use a cabbage poultice for arthritis, chest infections, laryngitis, tonsillitis, mastitis, lymphatic blockages, tumors, gangrene, sciatica, and other nerve pains and skin infections.”

-We first learned about the healing powers of cabbage from Tripawds Member Dottie.
+We first learned about the healing powers of cabbage from Tripawds Member Dotty.
 Her holistic-minded vet used it to help treat a stubborn infection and it worked:

 “We clean the cabbage leaves, dry them and then crush them well with a rolling pin so they are floppy and be moulded to the body.
 Once applied directly to the inflamed or infected area you cover the cabbage with something warm, I have used warm washcloths or a clean towel and a heat pack.

 The white towel that I’m lifting up has a gel heat pad wrapped in it and I have arranged this over the cabbage leaves that are on Dot’s wound site and butt to help relieve the pressure of infection.
 She is having a lovely rest on her back, a favourite sleeping position in happier days.” — Victoria, Dotty’s pawrent